SaierLaboratory/BioVx/manuals/tmsplit.md

 # Documentation for script: _tmsplit_

 ## Summary
-This program cuts protein sequences under 4 different criteria: 1) cut a residue range
+This program cuts protein sequences under 4 different criteria: 1) cut a residue range,
+2) cut sequence into equal parts, 3) cut into gropus of TMSs, and 4) cut a specified range of TMSs.

+## Contributors
+Vasu Iddamsetty and Arturo Medrano-Soto

 ## Dependencies
 The following Python module needs to be available to the script:

 1. **tmsFunction**
 This module is part of the distribution.

+2. **hmmtop**
+This program can be downloaded from the [official website](http://www.enzim.hu/hmmtop/).

 ## Command line options